digst/cloud/design.md

 # Executive Summary
 [Finalize for version 1.0]

-Operating model as an inter organisational agreement and in competition with public cloud providers and as supplement toi IaaS and SaaS.
+Operating model as an inter organisational agreement and in competition with public cloud providers and as a supplement to IaaS and SaaS.

-Principles: Continious service availabilty, Vendor Neutrality, Highly Scalable and Predictable Cost.
+Principles: Continuous Service Availabilty, Vendor Neutrality, Highly Scalable Capabilities and Predictable Cost.

+This document describes the architecture and capabilities of the first version of the GovCloud Platform Service and the responsibilites of the three main user types related to it:
+* The GovCloud PaaS Policy Owner
+* The GovCloud PaaS Provider
+* The GovCloud PaaS Consumer

 DIGST shall in the role of GovCloud PaaS Policy owner:

-- In corporation with SIT establish a forum for service lifecycle decisions on the platform and toolchain, and continously publish an update feature catalogue (6.1.1).
+- In corporation with SIT establish a forum for service lifecycle decisions for the platform and toolchain, and continuously publish an updated feature catalogue (6.1.1).
 - In corporation with SIT provide access to guides, training and courses for existing and prospective users of the GovCloud on using the platform and toolchain in accordance with the Federated Digital Architecture (6.3)

-SIT shall in the role of GovCloud PaaS provider:
+SIT shall in the role of GovCloud PaaS Provider:

-- Establish an PaaS operating model for GovCloud with suporting processes that includes 24/7 support on operation, rolling updates of platform and application servicemonitoring (6.1)
+- Establish a PaaS operating model for GovCloud with suporting processes that includes 24/7 support on operation, rolling updates of platform and application service monitoring (6.1)
-- Operate a GovClud using MapR, Kubernetes, Docker and KrakenD on premise (6.6, 6.7)
+- Operate a GovClud-PaaS using MapR, Kubernetes, Docker and KrakenD on premise (6.6, 6.7)
-- Provide a DevOps toolchain, including a virtual machine image for seperate build and test, as SaaS (6.3)
+- Provide and operate a DevOps toolchain, including a virtual machine image for decentralised, autonomous build and test, as SaaS (6.3)
-- Provide collaboration tools for incident management with users and required technology providers [6.2??]
+- Provide and operate tools for managing incidents in collaboration with Platform Consumers, their application developers and required technology providers [6.2??]
-- Integrated platform, toolchain and collaboration tools with exsiting identify and access management systems (6.5.6)
+- Integrate platform, toolchain and collaboration tools with existing identity and access management systems (6.5.6)
-- Operate a platform service for API management and rate limiting [6.2.1??]
+- Provide and operate a platform service for API management and rate limiting [6.2.1??]
 - Provide a sandbox environment for prospective users of the platform and toolchain [6.3.2??]

-DMI and DIGST shall in the role of GovCloud PaaS consumer:
+DMI and DIGST shall individually in the role of GovCloud PaaS Consumers:

 - Develop, deploy and operate application services, including automated test criteria (6.1)
-- Provides estimates to SIT for capacity planing (6.1.)
+- Provide estimates to SIT for capacity planning (6.1.)
 - Establish collaboration processes for 24/7 support (6.1.2)
-- Establish processes for onboarding data/service consumers (6.2.1)
+- Establish processes for onboarding data and service consumers (6.2.1)
-- Per user licens cost if they decide to use the Gov Dev Tool provided as SaaS by SIT (6.3)
+- Provide per user license cost if they decide to use the Gov Dev Tool provided as SaaS by SIT (6.3)
 - Use the virtual machine image provided by SIT for build and test (6.3)